mongodb/specifications/source/client-side-encryption/tests/README.rst

 Case 1: can decrypt a payload
 `````````````````````````````
-Use ``clientEncryption`` to encrypt the value 6.
+Use ``clientEncryption.encrypt()`` to encrypt the value 6.
 Ensure the type matches with the type of the encrypted field.
 For example, if the encrypted field is ``encryptedDoubleNoPrecision`` encrypt the value 6.0.

 Store the result in ``insertPayload``.